 - Emerging Facilitators

-Thank you to Mutima Imani for sharing her Deep Time exercise Connecting with Your Ancestors.
-This practice was inspired by her teacher Ishmael Tetteh from Ghana.
+This practice was created by Mutima Imani and inspired by her teacher Ishmael Tetteh from Ghana.
 Mutima is co-director of the Spiral Journey Work That Reconnects Facilitator Development Program.
 She is a global diversity specialist inspiring people to heal locally for global impact.
-More Information on Mutima, Mutima’s work with the Spiral Journey, Mutima’s Work with The Work That Reconnects.
+Please acknowledge the source when you use any of these practices.

 We live in a society where we don’t pay tribute to our ancestors as a larger society.
 Although, in many cultures, it is common practice for people to connect with the wisdom and guidance of Ancestors.
 This is a natural process and allows one to be connected across time and space with the wisdom and courage of the blood that flows through one’s veins.